 However, as parents or guardians of these young drivers, there are many concerns and worries to work through.
 Fortunately, there are safety measures and best practices to consider before your child enjoys those summer drives.

 There are ways to ensure your young driver is adequately prepared for the longer days and more time behind the wheel.
-As a parent, you should consider and understand to ensure no lapse in coverage.
+As a parent, you should consider and understand when to add your child to your car insurance to ensure no lapse in coverage.

 Summer Travel and Driving Tips